Alex969/bnb_project/README.md

-# Find your home away from home on Bnb
+# Find your home away from home on BnB